2004matthews/Group-Project-2-MIST-4610/README.md

 # Analysis Question #1:
 Which companies have the highest number of products containing carcinogenic ingredients with a rating of at least 1A?
+ - A rating of at least 1A  refers to the classification of carcinogenic ingredients.
+1A is considered known to have carcinogenic potential for humans, based on evidence from human studies, meaning there is sufficient data to conclude it causes cancer in people.
+ - By filtering products by CAS number, we can see products with carcinogenic ingredients rated 1A or higher.
+ - The goal is to rank companies based on the number of products containing carcinogens.

- - Here we can analyze distribution across product categories and companies
+Here we will also analyze the carginogenic chemical distribution across product categories and companies...
+ - Certain product categories might contain a higher amount of carcinogenic ingredients, identifying trends in product formulations across different areas of the cosmetic industry.

- - Analyze chemical ingredient counts overtime
+Analyze chemical ingredient counts overtime
+ - Showing the ingredient counts overtime will show whether companies have been increasing/decreasing their use of carcinogenic ingredients in their formulations to attract consumers.
+ - We can observe trends in initial reporting dates and chemical dislosure counts over time.

 # Analysis Question #2: